Sainava/Factoy-compliance-analysis-pipeline/workflow.md

 ---This is the ML model pipeline for analyzing factory videos and detecting compliance violations.
-It's designed to be modular, scalable, and ready for integration.This is the ML model pipeline for analyzing factory videos and detecting compliance violations.
 It's designed to be modular, scalable, and ready for integration.